prasadborkar1109/Super-Simple-Stocks/README.md

 # python
 Python project repository

+<b>Super Simple Stocks<b>
-Super Simple Stocks - This is a service based module which fultills the below requirements
+ This is a service based module which fultills the below requirements

-Requirements
+Requirements</b>
-Provide working source code that will :-
+Provide working source code that will :-</b>
 a.
 For a given stock,
   i.
 Given a market price as input, calculate the dividend yield ii.
 Given a market price as input, calculate the P/E Ratio